sharifAhmd/cuda-101/README.md

 - Implemented a sparse matrix-vector multiplication using CSR.

 ## Day-21
-- Going through chapter 10.
+- Done with chapter 10.
 - Implemented a sparse matrix-vector transposition.

 ## Day-22